endurantgames/pioneers/src/ops.md

 fights, and those should be the emphasis of a []{.gamename} -- but not exclusively.

-The bottom of this page has a chart you can use before an Op to determine what type of mission it will it.
-Have one player roll a die and then crossreference the last type of Op you completed with the die roll, then check the following sections for specific Op scenarios!
+Use the chart at the bottom of this page to determine what type of Op a mission will be.

 ### Planetary Ops {#toc-ops-planetary .colbefore}